codefresh-io/docs.codefresh.io/_docs/promotions/configuration/promotion-flow.md

-## Removing environments from Promotion Flows
+## Remove environments from Promotion Flows
 Remove one or more environments from a Promotion Flow. <!--- TBD why would you want to remove an environment?
 What happens if the env is defined as part of the promotion policies?  -->

 Removing an environment requires you to reconnect environments linked to the one being removed to prevent orhpans.